miguelalarcos/quick-search-form/README.md

 Server side:

 The *validate* function takes a JSON and a schema, and returns a dictionary where keys are the fields of the schema and values are true or false indicating if it's valid or not.
-The *validate* function call each validate property function with two arguments, the value of the property (*moment* and *decimal* way) and the full object.
+The *validate* function call each validate function with two arguments, the value of the attribute (*moment* and *decimal* way) and the full object.

 Example: